Financial-Times/dotcom-reliability-kit/docs/design.md

   2. Have tooling installed in each package and have commands in the top level package to run these

 We have opted to have tooling installed at the top level.
-This speeds up build times, because Jest and ESLint have non-trivial start up times and multiplying this by the number of packages can lead to a lot of overhead.
+This speeds up build times, because Jest has a non-trivial start up time and multiplying this by the number of packages can lead to a lot of overhead.
 This also means that the tooling is consistent between all of the different packages and upgrading the tooling happens in one place.
 There is more information on [how to run tests](./contributing.md#testing) in the contributing guide.

 ### Monorepo management